moises1170/COSC-4353-Assignment-3/README.md

    ```

    You should see output indicating that the server is running.
 Now, you can visit http://127.0.0.1:8000/ in your web browser.

-7. **Access the Login Page**

-   To access the login page, navigate to http://127.0.0.1:8000/users/login/ in your browser.

 ## Handling Migration Prompts